Dual Regression: Engel's Data Revisited

-All computational procedures are implemented in the software R (\cite{R:2010}).
-For dual regression we use Ipopt (Interior Point Optimizer), an open source software package for large-scale nonlinear optimization (\cite{WaechterBiegler2006}), and its R interface Ipoptr developed by Jelmer Ypma.
-Ipopt has proven to be an effective and easy-to-use solver for the dual regression constrained optimization problem (\ref{eq:3}), and quantile regression procedures in the package quantreg have been used to carry our comparisons.
+All computational procedures can be implemented in the software R \citep{R:2017} using open source software packages for nonlinear optimization such as Ipopt or Nlopt, and their R interface Ipoptr and Nloptr developed by Jelmer Ypma.
+Quantile regression procedures in the package quantreg have been used to carry our comparisons.

-Figure \ref{fig:The-distribution-function} illustrates our results and plots the estimated conditional distribution of food expenditure given household income.
-Fig. \ref{fig:The-distribution-function} summarizes the information delivered by dual regression.
-First, the sequence of estimates $\{u_{i}\}_{i=1}^{n}$, where $u_{i}=F_{n}(e_{i})$, the empirical distribution function of $e$, is used in order to plot each observation $i$ in the $(x,y,u)$-space with predicted coordinates $(x_{i},y_{i},u_{i})$.
-Second, the predicted conditional distribution function fully characterizes the statistical relationship between income and food expenditure.
-Last, the solid lines give the $u$-level sets for a grid of values $\{0.1,\ldots,0.9\}$.
-Although nonstandard, this representation can be related to standard quantile regression plots since the levels of the distribution function give the conditional quantiles of food expenditure for each value of income.
-For instance, setting $u$ to the value $0.5,$ the median value of food expenditure conditional on income is directly available from the projection of the corresponding level set on the $xy$ plane.
-These are the plotted `shadow' solid lines corresponding for each $u$ to the dual regression estimates of the conditional quantile functions of food expenditure given household income.
+Figure \ref{fig:The-distribution-function} illustrates our results and plots the estimated distribution of food expenditure conditional on household income.
+Estimates $\{u_{i}^{*}\}_{i=1}^{n}$, where $u_{i}^{*}=F_{n}(e_{i}^{*})$, are used in order to plot each observation in the $xyu$-space with predicted coordinates $(x_{i},y_{i},u_{i}^{*})$, and the solid lines give the $u$-level sets for a grid of values $\{0\cdot1,\ldots,0\cdot9\}$.
+Although nonstandard, this representation relates to standard quantile regression plots since the levels of the distribution function give the conditional quantiles of food expenditure for each value of income.
+These are the plotted shadow solid lines corresponding for each $u$ to dual regression estimates of conditional quantile functions of food expenditure given household income.